Open Source Happy Hour

 And I feel like especially in the scientific software community, it's actually brought more people into the area and it's made it more accessible for people to do this kind of work.

-Yeah, and I think when I was in grad school, like, you know, we'll pretend it was just a few years ago, even though it wasn't.
+Yeah.
+And I think when I was in grad school, like, you know, we'll pretend it was just a few years ago, even though it wasn't.

 There was definitely a sense, there's a rite of passage in running all these systems, right?

-And so I remember I was like invited to like, oh, you don't have to teach classes anymore.
+And so I remember I was like invited to like, Oh, you don't have to teach classes anymore.

-And like, Andy, you're going to come up and be a sysadmin.
+I'm like, Andy, you're going to come up and be a sysadmin.

-And so like, then you were like in and you like, they were like all these neckbeard open source contributors.
+You can just be a sysadmin sort of thing.
+And so like, then you were like in and you like they were like all these neckbeard open source contributors.

 I think that was like kind of an old school view of open source software.

-Like you had to be in the club.
-And I think that if there's anything that's evolved in the last, I don't know, 10 years since, since that time, oh, I just gave away all of them.
+And I think that if there's anything that's evolved in the last, I don't know, 10 years since, since that time, Oh, I just gave away all of them.

 But yeah.
-So in that, in the past decade is that open sources really embrace an inclusivity movement.
+So in that, in the past decade is that open sources really embrace an inclusivity movement and you know, yeah, I didn't know any, I don't know, like in the day, right?

 Right.
-So there was like no black developers growing where I was at.
-And now like you look at, there's a whole community of like black developers inside either, you know, either whether it's not focused or the ecosystem and you see tons of contributors in Africa and actually China's coming up in contributors as well.
+And now like you look at, there's a whole community of like black developers inside either, you know, either whether it's not focused or the ecosystem and you see tons of contributors in Africa and they're actually China's coming up in contributors as well.

 Like it used to be just like neck neckbeards in their basements.